Tuesday 14 April at 10am

 Mindfulness has also helped me deal with some of the symptoms of MS. I think regardless of when you were diagnosed and where you are on your MS journey, typically those of us with MS need to deal with the unpredictability of the course of the condition in terms of disease activity and relapses, as well as progression.
 But we also have to deal with the wide-ranging uncertainty around future physical and cognitive levels, with the associated impact that these will have on many aspects of our life – dealing with loss of function and the impact this has on our hobbies and careers, and how it affects our relationships – with our partners and family, and our friends.

-For this MS-UK MBSR course we have made some modifications to the course to make it even more relevant and helpful to those of us with MS, including a new session on lifestyle changes.
-The feedback from the first courses has been very positive and I’d be delighted if you could join me in 2022 for one of our introductory talks or even join our mindfulness course.
+For this MS-UK MBSR course we have made some modifications to the standard MBSR course to make it even more relevant and helpful to those of us with MS, including a whole new session on lifestyle changes.
+The feedback from the first courses has been very positive, and I’d be delighted if you could join me on for the next introductory talk about mindfulness.

-Please see the feedback below from the participants of our previous courses
+Please see the feedback below from our participants of our previous four-week course.